 6. Nutrition K6.1 The principles of nutrition including current government guidelines, as well as evidence-based recommendations for nutritional strategies for a range of fitness goals such as weight management, fat loss, hypertrophy, sports performance.
-K6.2 The importance INT S6.1 Analyse client's dietary habits and identify areas for improvement.
-S6.2 Apply nutritional principles when INT of a nutritionally balanced diet as part of a healthy lifestyle and how to encourage clients to make good food choices educating them where possible.
-IIVI developing exercise and lifestyle programmes for clients.
-IIVI K7.1 How to use IT systems to support INT S7.1 Ensure the use of appropriate IT systems to support and manage all aspects of a INT
+INT S6.1 Analyse client's dietary habits and identify areas for improvement.
+INT K6.2 The importance of a nutritionally balanced diet as part of a healthy lifestyle and how to encourage clients to make good food choices educating them where possible.
+INT S6.2 Apply nutritional principles when developing exercise and lifestyle programmes for clients.
+INT